Connecting and Configuring Ceph RBD Using a Linux Client

 - Stripping and replication within the cluster.

-- Possibility to create read-only snapshots; restore snapshots (if you need snapshots on the RBD level you must contact us).
+- Capability to create read-only snapshots and restore them (for RBD level snapshots, please contact us).

-- Possibility to connect using Linux or QEMU KVM client
+- Ability to connect using a Linux or QEMU KVM client

-To connect RBD, it is recommended to have a newer kernel version on your system.
-In lower kernel versions are the appropriate RBD connection modules deprecated.
-So not all advanced features are supported.
-Developers even recommend a kernel version at least 5.0 or higher.
-However developers has backported some functionalities to CentOS 7 core.
+To connect to RBD, it is recommended to use a newer kernel version on your system, as older kernel versions have deprecated RBD connection modules, meaning not all advanced features are supported.
+Developers suggest using at least kernel version 5.0 or higher.
+However, some functionalities have been backported to the CentOS 7 core.

-Ceph client version For proper functioning it is highly desired to use the same version of Ceph tools as is the current version being operated on our clusters.
-Currently it is version 16 with the code name Pacific .
-So we will set up the appropriate repositories, see below.
+Ceph client version For optimal functionality, it is highly recommended to use the same version of Ceph tools as the one currently running on our clusters.
+Then you can set up the appropriate repositories, as outlined below.

 First, install the release.asc key for the Ceph repository.